Chapter 1 : Sandpits & Childhood Friends

 I moaned and covered my eyes, “Oh, let’s not go there, that experience, without your teasing, alone was embarrassing enough alone, thank you very much,” I sighed.

 “Oh Charis, when are you ever going to realize that humiliating yourself once in a while is completely normal,” He clicked his tongue disapprovingly as I pursed my lips.
-Straightening out my blue and silver striped tie, I allowed Demetrius to guide me towards the Great Hall.
+Straightening out my blue and bronze striped tie, I allowed Demetrius to guide me towards the Great Hall.

 “Why aren’t you eating?”
 Demetrius asks, pushing a plate of boiled potatoes towards me.
 I shook my head.